 Other grounds as the Commission may determine in the exercise of its discretion, that are directly related to the applicant's ability to serve as a Marijuana Establishment Agent, that make the Registrant unsuitable for registration.
 The Commission will provide notice to the Registrant of the grounds prior to the revocation of an agent Registration Card and a reasonable opportunity to correct these grounds.

-The Commission may delegate Registrants' suitability determinations to the Executive Director, who may appoint a Suitability Review Committee, in accordance with 935 CMR 500.800.
+The Commission may delegate Registrants' suitability determinations to the Executive Director, who may appoint a Suitability Review Committee, in accordance with 935 CMR 500.800: Background Check Suitability Standard for Licensure and Registration.
 Suitability determinations shall be based on credible and reliable information.

 The Executive Director may institute a suitability review based on a recommendation from Enforcement staff that background check information would result in or could support an adverse suitability determination.
-All suitability determinations will be made in accordance with the procedures set forth in 935 CMR 500.800.
+All suitability determinations will be made in accordance with the procedures set forth in 935 CMR 500.800: Background Check Suitability Standard for Licensure and Registration.

 500.033: Void Registration Cards